-In addition, the Customer Service Office's functions include executing the adopted resolutions; identifying legal and operational risks by analysing claims received and preparing and fostering improvement proposals to mitigate identified risks; ensuring the claims system and the system for reporting on claims management to the Entity's governing bodies and to the supervisory authorities are fit for purpose.
-Similarly, the Customer Service Office takes part in the process of approving new products through the Products Committee, anticipating possible problem areas based on the experience of claims.
+In addition, the Customer Service Office's functions include: executing the adopted resolutions; identifying legal and operational risks by analysing claims received and preparing and fostering improvement proposals to mitigate identified risks; ensuring the claims system and system for reporting on claims management to the Entity's governing bodies and to the supervisory authorities is fit for purpose.
+Similarly, Customer Service takes part in the process of approving new products through the Products Committee, anticipating possible problem areas based on the experience of claims.